Skip to main content

 Structure content with Nested Pages

-Nested Pages allows you to create a hierarchical structure for your workspace content, helping you organize documentation logically and improve navigation for your team.
-This feature enables you to build robust knowledge architecture with parent and child pages, similar to folders and files but with more flexibility.
+Nested Pages allows you to create a hierarchical structure for your content, helping you organize documentation logically and improve navigation for your team.
+This feature enables you to build robust knowledge architecture with parent and child pages, similar to folders and files.

 Create nested pages